mercari/gaurun/CONFIGURATION.md

 |keepalive_conns       |int   |number of keep-alive connection to APNs               |runtime.NumCPU()|                         |
 |topic                 |string|the assigned value of `apns-topic` for Request headers|          |                               |

-`topic` is mandatory when the client is connected using a certificate that supports multiple topics.
+`topic` is mandatory when the client is connected using the certificate that supports multiple topics.

 ## Android Section